Dosage Form: tablet

-*Calculations assume a human weight of 50 kg and human body surface area of 1.62m2
+*Calculations assume a human weight of 50 kg and human body surface area of 1.62 m2

 Two dose-response studies utilizing a once-daily regimen were conducted in 438 mild to moderate hypertensive patients not on a diuretic.
 Blood pressure was measured 24 hours after dosing.
 An antihypertensive effect of Lisinopril was seen with 5 mg of Lisinopril in some patients.
-However, in both studies blood pressure reduction occurred sooner and was greater in patients treated with 10 mg, 20 mg or 80 mg of Lisinopril than patients treated with 5 mg of Lisinopril.
+However, in both studies blood pressure reduction occurred sooner and was greater in patients treated with 10, 20 or 80 mg of Lisinopril than patients treated with 5 mg of Lisinopril.

 In hemodynamic studies of Lisinopril in patients with essential hypertension, blood pressure reduction was accompanied by a reduction in peripheral arterial resistance with little or no change in cardiac output and in heart rate.
 In a study in nine hypertensive patients, following administration of Lisinopril, there was an increase in mean renal blood flow that was not significant.
 Data from several small studies are inconsistent with respect to the effect of Lisinopril on glomerular filtration rate in hypertensive patients with normal renal function, but suggest that changes, if any, are not large.

-In patients with renovascular hypertension Lisinopril has been shown to be well tolerated and effective in reducing blood pressure [see WARNINGS AND PRECAUTIONS (5.3)].
+In patients with renovascular hypertension Lisinopril has been shown to be well tolerated and effective in reducing blood pressure [see Warnings and Precautions (5.3)].

-In the above pediatric studies, Lisinopril was given either as tablets or in a suspension for those children and infants who were unable to swallow tablets or who required a lower dose than is available in tablet form [see DOSAGE AND ADMINISTRATION (2.1)].
+In the above pediatric studies, Lisinopril was given either as tablets or in a suspension for those children and infants who were unable to swallow tablets or who required a lower dose than is available in tablet form [see Dosage and Administration (2.1)].

 In two placebo controlled, 12-week clinical studies compared the addition of Lisinopril up to 20 mg daily to digitalis and diuretics alone.
 The combination of Lisinopril, digitalis and diuretics reduced the following signs and symptoms of heart failure: edema, rales, paroxysmal nocturnal dyspnea and jugular venous distention.
 In one of the studies, the combination of Lisinopril, digitalis and diuretics reduced orthopnea, presence of third heart sound and the number of patients classified as NYHA Class III and IV; and improved exercise tolerance.
-A large (over 3,000 patients) survival study, the ATLAS Trial, comparing 2.5 mg and 35 mg of Lisinopril in patients with systolic heart failure, showed that the higher dose of Lisinopril had outcomes at least as favorable as the lower dose.
+A large (over 3000 patients) survival study, the ATLAS Trial, comparing 2.5 and 35 mg of Lisinopril in patients with systolic heart failure, showed that the higher dose of Lisinopril had outcomes at least as favorable as the lower dose.